ldstein/webpack-sourcemap-test/readme.md

 # Source Map correction due to incorrectly set response headers

-This is a demo of an out of alignment sourcemap.
-The probable cause of the issue is the sourcemap's response header content type is set to `Content-Type: application/json` instead of `Content-Type: application/json; charset=UTF-8`.
+This is a demo of an out of alignment sourcemap which is fixed by adding a UTF-8 BOM to the generated sourcemap file.

 My testing environment: